-Pituitary apoplexy is an acute clinical syndrome caused by either haemorrhage or infarction of the pituitary gland 2.
-Although variable, it typically comprises of headache, visual deficits, ophthalmoplegia, and altered mental status 7.
-An existing pituitary macroadenoma is usually present (60-90%) but it can occur with healthy glands in few isolated cases.
+Pituitary apoplexy is an acute clinical syndrome caused by either hemorrhagic or non-hemorrhagic necrosis of the pituitary gland.
+Although variable, it typically comprises headache, visual deficits, ophthalmoplegia, and altered mental status.
+An existing pituitary macroadenoma is usually present (60-90%), but it has occurred with healthy glands in a few isolated cases.

-The demographics generally follows that of pituitary macroadenomas.
-Additional predisposing factors include 2 :
+The demographics generally follow that of pituitary macroadenomas.
+Additional predisposing factors include 2:

 - medical treatment of a prolactinoma (especially with bromocriptine) 6